ngaffa/aws-operation-dynamodb-import/README.md

 ## Usage

-- In your exited node project or init a new project with this commande
+- In your current node's project or init a new project with this commande

 ```bash
 npm init